NadineKn/nadinekn/README.md

 - [LinkedIn](https://www.linkedin.com/in/nadine-knoop/)

 ---

-### About Me:
-I’m currently studying **Data Science** at EC Utbildning, where I’m developing a solid foundation in statistics, machine learning, and data visualization.
-I also have a strong academic background in **Economics**, which has given me valuable insights into economic modeling and data-driven decision-making.

-I’m passionate about learning new techniques and tools to tackle complex problems with data.
-I’m actively seeking a **LIA internship** from **November 2026 - April 2027**, where I can apply my knowledge and continue to grow as a data scientist.

 If you’re interested in collaborating or have any opportunities, feel free to reach out.
 I’d love to connect!